Unthrottled/blog/about.md

 I found it difficult and frustrating, trying to talk with others and not being able to articulate what I wanted to say, especially during code review.
 It was a mix of knowing what I meant internally, but when trying to make it external, it was just babble.
 However, I eventually stumbled across something that help greatly me increase my communication skills.
-That was solidifying my knowledge on a vast variety of subjects by knowing enough about them in order to be able to teach them.
+Which was solidifying my knowledge on a vast variety of subjects by knowing enough about them in order to be able to teach them.

 I have heard this saying a bunch: "You never know how well you know a subject until you have to teach somebody else it."
-As it turned out, I did not know much about many things.
+So it became quite apparent to me that I did not know much about many things.
+At least at the depth of understanding that was required to teach it to others.
 This I why I spend a lot of my free time learning and practicing my communication skills.
 Hopefully, you will be able to see the progression that I have been making throughout my days.
 Granted, I hope that trend is moving up and not down!